SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 ## 1.5 Important differences from the legacy SF specification document

 - This is not a standalone document; it refers to `SFSPEC24.PDF`.
 All relevant information from the Werner SF3 specification is included.
 - This document is unofficial and was not created by E-mu.
-If you want this to be removed, we will remove it, but we hope that this is because you have your own update to the SF format ready.
+If they want this to be removed, we will remove it, but we hope that this is because they have their own official update to the SF format ready.
 - For copyright reasons, we cannot copy information from the original standard, except for what is required to interpret this document and what is allowed under fair use.
 - The SFe specification includes many additional requirements over reading the file format.
 - Document organisation has been significantly modified to accommodate the intricacies of the SFe format, and to make it easier to read.